VirtusLab/scala-cli/website/docs/scala-scripts.md

 ---
-title: ScalaScripts
+title: Scala Scripts
 sidebar_position: 13
 ---

-The Scala CLI can compile, run, package, etc. ScalaScripts sources.
+The Scala CLI can compile, run, package, etc. Scala Scripts sources.

 Script can be easily run from one command line, you don't have to setup build tool for Scala.